-Our Perfect Roof Treatment is tailor-made to eliminate gloeocapsa magma, algae, lichens, and moss.
+Our Perfect Roof Cleaning is tailor-made to eliminate gloeocapsa magma, algae, lichens, and moss.
 The process starts with a low-pressure application of algaecide to the affected areas of your roof.
 Black streaking will be removed immediately.
 If your roof is at the stage of moss and lichen growth, you have no need to worry.
 The moss and lichens are a much bigger threat and thus take longer to dissipate.
 Moss and lichens fall off over time as the roots release themselves.

-Our Perfect Roof Treatment uses a safe, low pressure to treat the roof.
+Our Perfect Roof Cleaning uses a safe, low pressure to treat the roof.
 Using high pressure on the shingles causes irreversible damage.
 Shingles are fragile.
 High pressure damages the shingles and leaves a mess of debris all over your property.

 Using the proper cleansers is vital.
 Our algaecide is designed for these infestations and defeats them in short order.
 It absorbs into the gloeocapsa magma, moss, and lichens where it gets to do its work from the inside.
 The moss and lichens will discolor, harden, and fall off over time while the gloeocapsa magma will disappear on the day of service.